dheerajnarne/TextSummarizerUsingT5-small/README.md

 - Expand the dataset to include more diverse text types.
 - Experiment with larger T5 models or alternative architectures like Pegasus for summarization.
 - Integrate the model into an API or web interface for real-world usage.
+- Enhance the Streamlit app with additional features, such as language support and advanced customization options.

 ---